splunk/public-o11y-docs/incident-intelligence/ingest-alerts/ingest-rest.rst

     {
       "message_type": "CRITICAL",
       "entity_display_name": "My alert name",
       "state_message": "The disk is very full.
-Here is some information about the problem" "timestamp": "1675101397"
+Here is some information about the problem", "timestamp": "1675101397"
     }